MyPost/cupickle/README.md

-# cucumis
+# cupickle

 A Clojure library designed to run cucucmber test-suites.

+Write cucumber features with clojure step-definitions from your cubicle... with cupickle!

 ## Usage

 Two namespaces are provided:

-* cucumis.core
+* cupickle.core
-* cucumis.steps
+* cupickle.steps

 Core is intended to be used to trigger test runs.

-Steps is intended to make the definitions of cucumis-compatible functions easier.
+Steps is intended to make the definitions of cupickle-compatible functions easier.

 ## License